In this post, you’ll find a complete list of things you need to pack before you go trekking in Kyrgyzstan.

 Each double-sided map covers a specific area and includes detailed descriptions, distances and difficulty information about every possible route you can hike.
 You can also find additional information such as the locations of guesthouses, yurt camps, interesting sights in the area and contact details of locals who can arrange transportation, guides, and horses for you.

 These maps are very detailed, super useful and a must to take with you so you know where you’re going and what you can expect during the trek.
-You can buy them at the DMO office in the specific area or order them online.
+You can buy them at the DMO office in the specific area.
 Here’s an overview of the different regions:

 - Trekking in the Osh/ Alay Region.
 Have a look at the map here.
 Also available at the office of Destination Osh.